zbirenbaum/NvCustom/README.md

 # Config Guide
 Below are some descriptions of the various folders and files you will find here.
 I haven't had time to make a full setup guide but probably will in a week or two. (as of Dec.
 16) At the bottom are the last couple lines of the startuptime log.
-Spoiler, with no file, its ~25 milliseconds, and 039 illiseconds opening a file like chadrc which triggers the max number of plugins.
+Spoiler, with no file, its ~25 milliseconds, and ~39 milliseconds opening a file like chadrc which triggers the max number of plugins.
 This is quite literally about 40-50% faster than vanilla NvChad.
 It comes at the sacrafice of a very brief flashing of highlighted text on startup, but I will be making a flag to disable the optimization soon.

 ## custom/
 ### chadrc.lua